Skip to content

 The Louvre is free to enter on the first Friday of every month except for July and August.
 So, this might be the perfect time for you to plan your visit.

-Many of the museums in France do this sort of thing and are free to enter on the first Sunday of every month.
+Many of the museums in France do this and are free to enter on the first Sunday of every month.
 Different restrictions apply depending on the city.

 For example, in Bordeaux, museums aren’t free on the first Sunday in July and August as these are busy months for museums.